RabihKaddour/OCCSVGViewer/README.md

 The package, available at: [OCCSVG.NET NuGet Package](https://www.nuget.org/packages/OCCSVG.NET/), is designed to import various SVG elements into a .NET application.
 The OCCSVGViewer application also displays the topology of the SVG model and its elements in a TreeView.

-The <b>OCCSVG NuGet package</b> is built upon several key technologies: .Net, C#, C++/CLI.
+The <b>OCCSVG.NET NuGet package</b> is built upon several key technologies: .Net, C#, C++/CLI.
 It also uses Occt.NET (version 7.9.0), which is based on Open CASCADE Technology (OCCT), is available from:
 [Occt.NET NuGet Package](https://www.nuget.org/packages/Occt.NET).

 <b>OCCSVG.NET</b> can accurately read shapes defined in SVG files, including their strokes, fills, and other properties.